Los Bukis: 1990–1996: Final albums and disbandment

-2021–present: Reunion and tours
+2021–2026: Reunion and tours

 In 2021, during the COVID-19 pandemic, Marco Antonio Solís reunited Los Bukis during a livestream for the first time in 25 years.
 In May 2021, the band re-recorded their hit "Tu Cárcel".
 The band later announced a concert tour, titled Una Historia Cantada, which would span several large stadiums in the United States.
 The tour began at the SoFi Stadium in Inglewood, California, where the band became the first Latin artist to sell out the stadium, with about 70,000 audience members attending the concert.
 They later performed a sold-out concert at Soldier Field in Chicago, Illinois, before ending their 2021 tour in Oakland, California.
-The tour grossed about $49.6 million USD, according to Billboard Boxscore.
+The tour grossed about US$49.6 million, according to Billboard Boxscore.

 On June 14, 2022, the band announced a second round of their Una Historia Cantada tour, which began in August 18 in Los Angeles, California, that expanded into Mexico, finishing the tour in December in Monterrey, Nuevo León.
-The band postponed some dates due to Eusebio "El Chivo" Cortez injuring his ankle at the Los Angeles concert.
+The band postponed some dates due to Eusebio "El Chivo" Cortés injuring his ankle at the Los Angeles concert.
 In November 2022, the band headlined the 23rd Annual Latin Grammy Awards alongside Rosalía and Carlos Vives.
-In August 2023, the band performed at the American Family Insurance Amphitheater in Milwaukee, Wisconsin as part of the Summerfest music festival.
-After their performance in Milwaukee Los Bukis embarked on a short tour in Central America.
+In August 2023, the band performed at the American Family Insurance Amphitheater in Milwaukee, Wisconsin, as part of the Summerfest music festival.
+After their performance in Milwaukee, Los Bukis embarked on a short tour in Central America.

 On July 23, 2025, Los Bukis received the 2,817th star on the Hollywood Walk of Fame.

-On October 16, 2025, Sofi Stadium announced that Los Bukis would unveil a mural the group members were invited to the ceremony.
-Marco Antonio Solís announced that the group will perform two concerts in February 2026, the first concert will take place in Houston Texas Daikin Park on February 14, and the final concert will take place at SoFi Stadium on February 20 This will be Los Bukis' final concert and will retire the band released a picture captioned "Forever Yours The Closing of a Cycle", with the concert dates listed.
+On October 16, 2025, Sofi Stadium announced that Los Bukis would unveil a mural alluding to the band, with the members present.
+The mural bears the phrase "¡Tuyos Por Siempre!" ("Yours Forever!").
+Marco Antonio Solís announced that the group would perform two final concerts in February 2026; the first concert would take place at Daikin Park in Houston, Texas, on February 14, and the second concert would take place at SoFi Stadium on February 20.
+Due to high demand, a second concert was added to SoFi Stadium and took place on February 21.